MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/what-s-new-in-driver-development.md

 ## Display and graphics drivers

-* A [GPU native fence synchronization object] is added as an extenion to the monitored fence object, supporting the following additional features:
+* A [GPU native fence synchronization object] is added as an extension to the monitored fence object, supporting the following additional features:

   * GPU wait on monitored fence value, which allows for high performance engine-to-engine synchronization without requiring CPU round trips.
   * Conditional interrupt notification only for GPU fence signals that have CPU waiters, enabling substantial power savings.